Grand Jury Indictment – What Are My Options?

 Trial.
 The third option should always be the best federal lawyer’s first option because it signals to the government that you are ready and willing to take the case to trial.
 Because preparing for trial is a lot of work, requires undivided attention, and calls for strategic legal skillset, few attorneys are able or willing to lead the federal trial defense team.
 If you have doubts about your lawyer’s ability or skillset, you should immediately consider a second opinion.

-What Is Your Best Option with a Grand Jury Indictment?
+What Is Your Best Option with a Federal Indictment?
 Get a (Real) Case Assessment

 If you call 888-680-1745 you will be instantly in touch with Nick Oberheiden.
 No junior lawyer or paralegal will hold you off or waste your time by taking notes for someone else.
 A federal grand jury indictment is an extremely serious matter.
-Don’t make it even more serious by pursuing the wrong legal strategy or employing lawyers that are not 100% familiar with the federal criminal justice system and the way cases are being resolved in federal court.
+Don’t make it even more serious by pursuing the wrong legal strategy or employing a federal criminal lawyer that is not 100% familiar with federal law and the federal criminal justice system and the way cases are being resolved in federal court.
 Call or contact Nick online today.